matedavid/prob/README.md

 ## Description:

-* A git based private backup system, where all the files instead of beeing saved in a remote server, they are saved 'locally' (can be configured to save the files on cloud services).
+* A git based private backup system, where, instead of all the files being saved on a remote server, you can choose to save them locally wherever you want to

 ## Use:
 prob command [flags]